Pandagurl121212/COGServerTime/src/site/notes/The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Joleria Market/Potions Bloom.md

 Race: Half Elf
 Class:
 Rank:
-About: Dislike most folks, was an older woman who acidently brewed a life reversal potion and was now growing younger as time passed.
+About: Dislike most folks, was an older woman who accidently brewed a life reversal potion and was now growing younger as time passed.
 As of now she looks about15yrs old.